 5. Create an input system for signals

-The building blocks of forecasting are signals—events, occurrences and pieces of information that might offer an indication of emerging trends or developments.
-The key to successful forecasting is the ability to collect, curate and synthesize signals from many different types of sources.
+The building blocks of forecasting are signals—events, occurrences, and pieces of information that might offer an indication of emerging trends or developments.
+The key to a successful futurist mindset is the ability to collect, curate, and synthesize signals from many different types of sources.

 To create your signal-input system, one of the simplest ways to begin is by collecting email newsletters.
 These are often staffed by subject-matter experts (SMEs) and highly experienced journalists.

 Remember that scene from ‘Working Girl’ where Melanie Griffith explains to the potential business partners exactly how she came up with her profitable idea?